bluesky/databroker/doc/source/installation.rst

 ===============================

-*We plan for facilities that rely on databroker to provide software distributions that include databroker itself and specific Catalogs for their users.
+*We plan for facilities that rely on databroker to provide software distributions that bundle databroker itself and specific Catalogs for their users.
 We will list those distributions here.
 For users, this will their one-stop stop, and they need read no futher.*